U.S.-Singapore Free Trade Agreement

 A major strategic trading partner of the United States and one of America’s closest friends, Singapore has one of the most open, well-regulated, safe and secure investment climates in the world.
 It is consistently rated among the most competitive economies in the world.
 The USSFTA is making this remarkably productive relationship even closer.
 In 2015, the U.S. State Department estimated that approximately 3,600 U.S. companies are established in the country, a large number of which use Singapore as their regional headquarters.
 Additionally, a large number of Americans currently live in Singapore.

-Singapore is the 13th largest export market for California.
-In 2020, California exports to Singapore totaled over $3.89 billion.
-Computers and electronic products accounted for 30.1 percent of the total exports, while non-electrical machinery was second with 24.9 percent.
-Imports to California from Singapore totaled $4.3 billion in 2020.
-Top imports included petroleum and coal products, computer and electronic products, chemicals, and miscellaneous manufactured commodities.
+Singapore is the 11th largest export market for California.
+In 2021, California exports to Singapore totaled over $4.95 billion.
+Computers and electronic products accounted for $1.36 billion of the total exports, while non-electrical machinery was second with $1.27 billion.
+Imports to California from Singapore totaled $5.3 billion in 2021.
+Top imports included petroleum and coal products, miscellaneous manufactured commodities, computer and electronic products, and chemicals.

 Singapore is a great friend for the United States in Asia.
 Singapore expressed early and unequivocal support for the United States and the War on Terrorism following the events of September 11.
 Singapore’s support then and since has been unwavering.
 It has been a model of cooperation on anti-terrorism efforts.